-There are many different types of addiction and they can affect everybody differently.
-The most common forms of addiction are associated with drugs, alcohol, nicotine and gambling, these all affect you physically and mentally.
+There are many different types of addiction and they can affect everybody in different ways.
+The most common forms of addiction are associated with drugs, alcohol, nicotine and gambling, all of which can affect you physically and mentally.
 An addiction is defined when somebody is dependent on something and has no control over it.
 It is estimated that every one in three people suffer from addiction.

 Addiction means not having control over doing, taking or using something harmful.

 Physical dependency – caused by repeated behaviour resulting in you becoming physically dependant.

 Psychological dependency – caused by repeated behaviour causing the mind to be hooked.

 When a person stops using the substance they are addicted to they can experience withdrawal symptoms.
 This can be discomforting and unpleasant, and in some circumstances these symptoms can lead to a relapse.

 Addiction is a more prevalent issue than many people realise.
 For example, there are around 300 million people worldwide currently facing an alcohol use disorder (addiction center).
 Despite these statistics many users choose not to seek help, which can lead to the situation intensifying.

 Most people with an addiction are in denial about their situation, this is one of the most common reasons why people fail to get help.
 You don’t have to suffer before accepting you are ready to get help for your addiction.
 Don’t try and do it alone, seek help, there are numerous treatment types available.